danbrakeley/p4harmonize/README.md

-  build       tests and builds the app (output goes to "local" folder) longTest    runs a fresh build of p4harmonize against test files in docker-hosted perforce servers. run         runs unit tests, builds, and runs the app testDown    brings down and removes the docker contains started by TestUp. testPrep    runs testDown, then testUp, then executes `test/prop.sh` to fill the servers with test data. testUp      brings up two empty perforce servers via Docker, listening on ports 1667 and 1668, with a single super user named "super" (no password).
+  build       tests and builds the app (output goes to "local" folder) longTest    runs a fresh build of p4harmonize against test files in docker-hosted perforce servers. run         runs unit tests, builds, and runs the app testDown    brings down and removes the docker containers started by TestUp. testUp      brings up fresh perforce servers via Docker, each with a super user named "super" (no password).
 ```

 ### Mage usage notes